Privacy policy

 A request for an extract from the register must be made in writing and be signed in person.
 The request should be sent to Kungsgatan 56, 111 22 Stockholm.
 Please be aware that if we receive a request for access, we may ask for additional information to ensure effective handling of your request and that the information is provided to the right person.

-6.2.
+7.2.
 Right to rectification, Art.
 16 GDPR

 If you believe that the information, we have about you is inaccurate or misleading, you have the right to request correction.
 Within the scope of the stated purpose, you also have the right to supplement any incomplete personal data.
 You can request correction by contacting us at privacy@nordlei.org.
-If you are logged in to our customer portal, you can change certain information yourself.
+If you are logged in to our client portal, you can change certain information yourself.

 Please note that a historical information is not automatically considered incorrect, as it may have been correct at the time of registration.

-6.3.
+7.3.
 Right to erasure, Art.
 17 GDPR

 You can request the deletion of personal data (the right to be forgotten) we process about you if: